 Educators continue to debate and determine the best ways to teach students with disabilities.
 As more children with physical, intellectual, emotional, and other impairments learn alongside typical children, teachers continue to discover how to include these students in their classroom.
 Challenges, as well as benefits, of inclusion continue to emerge for educators, children with disabilities, and their non-disabled peers.
 However, nearly everyone agrees that education for students with disabilities has improved greatly.
-Taking a look at the legal history shows just how much progress has been made in educating students with disabilities in the United States, and how much more is needed.
+Taking a look at the legal history of inclusion in special education shows just how much progress has been made and how much more is needed.

 The Beginning of Special Education

 As recent as a hundred years ago, children with disabilities received little, if any, formal education.
 In the tradition of segregating students during the middle to late 19th century, special schools for those with disabilities continued to be created in the early 1900s.
 These schools claimed to educate children; however, they primarily served as residential facilities and institutions.
 Even in 1918, as states began creating a nationwide public school system, children with disabilities were usually excluded.

 Between 1850 and 1950, special classes with people trained to care for individuals with disabilities began to develop as teachers noted differences among students.
 During these years, groups of parents of children with developmental disabilities started schools and programs.
 Although these developments were sporadic, they began to positively change ideas about teaching these children.
 Attitudes continued to change in the mid-1920s as educators began to see the value of education and community involvement for individuals with disabilities.
 Still, children continued being placed in institutions as many parents believed these facilities offered the only educational opportunity available to their child.
 Special education was typically only offered in large cities.